When booking hotel rooms or cruise ship cabins for tour groups, don’t just accept the rates and conditions first quoted.

 - Lastly, it doesn’t hurt to let them know that your company’s policy is to play fair and square with them so that they won’t get hurt with your dumping space on them at the last minute.
 With most hotels, I say ”By the way, we’ll be giving you a 90-day report, release of most unused space at 60 days out, and final names and prepayment at 30.
 Will that work for you?”

-You’ll undoubtedly have some special tricks of the trade up your sleeve as to how to negotiate the best rates and the best services for your groups.
+You’ll undoubtedly have some special tricks of the trade up your sleeve as to how to negotiate the best deals and get awesome rates and the best services for your groups.
 Go for it!

 By Marty Sarbey de Souto